 Based on my model, the estimated mean LDL level among a population of 70 year old subjects is 126.2 mg/dL (95% CI: [123.1, 129.4])

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 71 year old subjects?
 How does the difference between your answer to this problem and your answer to part d relate to the slope?